Purple-Devs/rbenv-binstubs/README.md

     $ DISABLE_BINSTUBS=1 rbenv which command

+You can list the bundles (project directories) and their associated binstub directories that have been registered since the plugin was installed using the command:

+    $ rbenv bundles

+This will add a comment if bundle is not set to automatically create binstubs, or the binstubs directory is missing, or if a Gemfile no longer exists.
+If the Gemfile for a bundle is removed, then that bundle will be dropped from the list of bundles to check when `rbenv rehash` is next run.

 ## License

 Copyright (c) 2013 Ian Heggie - Released under the same terms as [rbenv's MIT-License](https://github.com/sstephenson/rbenv#license)